gh0stwizard/x11mirror-client/README.md

 ## Limitations

-* The program must be runned on the same machine where is X11 server is running.
+* The program must be run on the same machine where X11 xorg-server is running.
 * X11 server must support next extentions: composite, RENDER, FIXES, DAMAGE.
   On modern GNU/Linux distributives they are all supported and available.